-While we all relish the idea of a summer getaway, taking the time to research and plan can be time consuming.
-Not to mention, travel cost -- like everything else -- is on the rise.
-Here's the good news: Clarksville continues to be an affordable destination for families, which plenty of free fun!
+We all relish the idea of a summer getaway and creating life-long memories for our family.
+But, traveling with children can be a strain on the wallet and planning a trip that everyone will enjoy can be time-consuming.
+We have some good news: Clarksville continues to be an affordable destination for families, with plenty of free fun!
 Our central location off I-24 makes us a convenient road trip for many Americans.
 To help make your planning a breeze, we've put together some ideas and activities that will help you make the most of your travel budget this summer.
-(Header Photo: @britneytaylor.)

 Request a Free Visitors Guide